-- 4.6 The compulsory purchase proposals are in the public interest, as they will help meet the Council's aim to increase housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsory acquisition is to be added to the Council's housing stock or disposed of.
-Where added to the Council's housing stock, the properties will be transferred at values assessed by the District Valuer.
-Where properties are unsuitable for use as council accommodation, they will be sold on the open market; usually by public auction but other methods can be considered.
-Conditions will be included requiring the dwelling to be brought up to standard and reoccupied within twelve months of disposal, or other such reasonable period. - 4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation.
+- 4.6 The compulsory purchase proposals are in the public interest, as they will help meet the Council's aim to bring long-term empty properties within the city back into use thereby negating their negative social impact as well as increase housing supply within a reasonable timescale. - 4.7 The Council will initially consider whether any compulsorily acquired property is to be added to the Council's housing stock.
+Where this is not appropriate consideration will be given to their sale to another registered provider or disposed of on the open market.
+Where added to the Council's housing stock or transferred to a registered provider, this will be at values assessed by the District Valuer.
+Where properties are sold on the open market this will usually be by public auction but other methods, such as sealed bids, can be considered.
+Conditions will be included requiring the dwelling to be brought up to standard and re-occupied within twelve months of disposal, or other such reasonable period.

+- 4.8 The market value as assessed by the District Valuer or as realised by open market sale will be used as the basis for the relevant statutory compensation. - 4.9 Where the Council retains the property, energy efficiency measures will be installed in order to contribute to addressing climate change.
+Exact measures will be determined on a property by property basis.